vickywane/digitaloceanspaces-upload-api/submission.md

 ## Step 2 — Generating Application Resolvers

-The Gqlgen package being used is based on a schema first approach.
+The Gqlgen package being used is based on a schema-first approach.
 A time-saving feature of Gqlgen is its ability to generate your application’s resolvers based on your defined schema in the `schema.graphqls` file.
 With this feature, you do not need to manually write the resolver boilerplate code, all you need to do is to focus on the actual implementation of the defined resolvers.

 To utilize the code generation feature, execute the command below from a terminal in the project directory to generate the GraphQL API model files and resolvers;